TryHackMe - BankGPT Write-Up

 🧠 Security Lessons from the Challenge

-- Conversational guidelines alone do not provide genuine protection
+- conversational guidelines alone provide no real protection

-- Seemingly harmless process language can lead to data leaks
+- harmless-sounding process language can lead to data leaks

-- Prompt injection remains a real, current threat field
+- prompt injection remains a real, current threat

 Secure systems require protection at: